 We recognise that, while groundwater underpins the livelihoods of many in our world, the sustainable development of the resource is not trivial and depends critically on an understanding of the hydrogeology.

-This one year DFID-funded project aims to improve understanding of the resilience of African groundwater to climate change and links to livelihoods.
+This one-year, Department for Internation Development (DFID)-funded, project aims to improve understanding of the resilience of African groundwater to climate change and links to livelihoods.
 The project will develop policy recommendations for assessing how groundwater can support adaptation and build resilience to climate change.

 This regional project has been commissioned by the DFID South Asia research hub and will run during 2012–2014.

 Its aims are to develop a strategic overview assessment of the occurrence and status of groundwater resources in the Indo-Gangetic basin.